-First thing here is to search for a old and rusty metal texture.
+The first thing here is to search for an old and rusty metal texture.
 I found the one I'm using on Google Images.

 Open the image in Photoshop and then go to Edit>Define Pattern.
-After that go back to our design and select the layer with the words "clash of the", the go to Layer>Layer Style>Pattern Overlay.
+After that go back to our design and select the layer with the words "clash of the", then go-to Layer>Layer Style>Pattern Overlay.
 Select the metal pattern you have just created.

 Now select Contour, then just change the Range to 50%.

 Here you can see the effect you will have.
-Notice that the ligths are coming from the bottom, or the center of the document, and that is why we split the words.
+Notice that the light is coming from the bottom or the center of the document, and that is why we split the words.